 George & Lucky Cole

 Where George will journey off next is a mystery, but where ever it may be.
-You can rest assure he will be there with Canon camera in hand.
+You can rest assure he will be there with camera in hand and GoPro in pocket.

 George & Fahad Asmat